mmaad18/blending/README.md

 - Customizable materials, camera setup, and lighting configuration.
 - Modular Python scripts for easy modification and extension.

-## Prerequisites
-- Blender (Version 2.8x or later recommended).
-- Basic knowledge of Blender's interface and Python scripting.

 ## Installation
 1. Clone the repository or download the source code.